Bachelor of Legal Studies

 Candidates who meet the course requirements shall be awarded the Bachelor of Legal Studies.

-Subject to meeting Advanced Standing rules, candidates who discontinue their studies in the Bachelor of Legal Studies may be eligible to exit with the Diploma in Paralegal Studies on completion of 48 credit points (6 Core Units and 2 Listed units).
+Subject to meeting Advanced Standing rules, candidates who discontinue their studies in the Bachelor of Legal Studies may be eligible to exit with the Diploma in Paralegal Studies on completion of 48 credit points of Core Units.
 Candidates who apply to discontinue their studies and exit with the Diploma in Paralegal Studies must apply for re-admission and will be subject to current course requirements for the Bachelor of Legal Studies.
 This may mean that they will not receive full recognition for their previous studies should the course structure have changed in response to University requirements.

 Subject to meeting Advanced Standing rules, candidates who discontinue their studies in the Bachelor of Legal Studies may be eligible to exit with the Advanced Diploma in Paralegal Studies on completion of 72 credit points (8 Core Units and any 4 Listed Units).
 Candidates who apply to discontinue their studies and exit with the Advanced Diploma in Paralegal Studies must apply for re-admission and will be subject to current course requirements for the Bachelor of Legal Studies.
 This may mean that they will not receive full recognition for their previous studies should the course structure have changed in response to University requirements.